Last year we decided to explore the Bronte county visiting several landscapes related to the fascinating world of the Bronte sisters.

-I confess being a bit afraid of sleeping in this accommodation after having a chat paranormal experiences connected to this place.
-The mind was playing up just a little bit when I went to bed, but the bed was comfortable enough to make me relax and overcome my fear.
+I confess to being a bit afraid of sleeping in this accommodation after having a chat about paranormal experiences connected to this place.
+My mind was playing up just a little bit when I went to bed, but the bed was comfortable enough to make me relax and overcome my fear.

 It’s totally pitch-black outside during the night, so it’s highly recommended to have a torch with you when deciding to go for a walk or a meal at the pub next door.

-By the way, we had a lovely meal at The Old Silent Inn and it ended up in a quite an exciting adventure to in the darkness.
+By the way, we had a lovely meal at The Old Silent Inn and it ended up in quite an exciting adventure in the darkness.

 The food at this traditional pub is locally sourced and it’s delicious, to say the least.
-Don’t skip dessert when visiting it and ask for the cheesecake of the day that you won’t regret it.
+Don’t skip dessert when visiting it and ask for the cheesecake of the day that you won’t regret.